UCSD-Historical-Enrollment-Data/2022FallGrad/README.md

 ## Notices
 I do not have data for May 25, 2022, from approximately 4:20 AM to approximately 11:00 AM Pacific Time.
 The cause of this is due my login script encountering a fatal error when trying to log back into WebReg.

+## Final Notes
+For more information about the project, including to ask any questions, please go to the [parent repository](https://github.com/ewang2002/UCSDHistEnrollData).

+Do not create issues or pull requests in this repository; they will be ignored.